Roster shuffle: Plans change in MLB because of health issues - WHIZ News

 Zimmerman was due $740,741 and Ross $555,556 as prorated portions of their salaries, originally $2 million for the first baseman and $1.5 million for the pitcher.
 If they are deemed high risk by team physicians, they would still get paid and receive service time.

-Arizona’s pitching depth took a hit even before the sport’s second training period begins later this week.
-The 32-year-old Leake was expected to be a part of the team’s starting rotation after starting 10 games last season and finishing with a 3-3 record and 4.35 ERA following a midseason trade with the Seattle Mariners.
+Arizona’s pitching depth took a hit when Mike Leake said he had decided not to play this year.
+Leake was expected to be a part of the team’s starting rotation after starting 10 games last season and finishing with a 3-3 record and 4.35 ERA following a midseason trade with Seattle.

-D-backs general manager Mike Hazen didn’t elaborate on Leake’s decision but the pitcher’s agent issued a statement saying he made a personal decision not to play during the pandemic.
+Diamondbacks general manager Mike Hazen didn’t elaborate on Leake’s decision, but the pitcher’s agent issued a statement saying he made a personal decision not to play during the pandemic.
 The GM also didn’t say whether Leake falls under the high-risk category.
 If Leake does, he would be due $5,555,556 as the prorated share of his $15 million salary.

 The fragility of baseball’s current health situation has been apparent for the past few weeks.
 The Philadelphia Phillies had a coronavirus outbreak at their spring training facility in Clearwater, Florida, earlier this month.
 Seven players and five staff members tested positive in the organization.